mozilla-ai/lm-buddy/CONTRIBUTING.md

 ### Draft / Test releases

-If a contributed opens a PR to `main` with a git version tag (e.g., `vX.Y.Z`) , the draft process will start which does the following:
+If a contributed opens a PR with a git version tag (e.g., `vX.Y.Z`) , the draft process will start which does the following:

 - upload a version to test PyPI
 - make a draft release on github.